 In this respect, a system supplied to the authorities in San Francisco in 1984 proved particularly significant.
 Notably, the city's new AFIS was part of a completely new 'crime scene to courtroom' philosophy.

-This included the creation of a
+This move included the creation of a

-The impact was dramatic and widely publicized, and included
+The impact was dramatic and widely publicized and included

 By 1999, 500 AFISes were deployed around the world.

-Today, according to a 2017 study from
+Today, according to a January 2020 study from Market Research Future

 A comprehensive investigative toolkit